abogdanova/SwarmGE/README.md

 #Initialisation
 --------------

-There are two main ways to initialise a GE individual: by generating a genome, or by generating a derivation tree.
+As detailed previously, there are two main ways to initialise a GE individual: by generating a genome, or by generating a derivation tree.
 Generation of a genome can only be done by creating a random genome string, and as such the use of genome initialisation cannot guarantee control over any aspects of the initial population.
-Population initialisation via derivation tree generation on the other hand allows for fine control over many aspects of the initial population, e.g. depth limits.
-Unlike with genome initialisation,there are a number of different ways to initialise a population using derivation trees.
+Population initialisation via derivation tree generation on the other hand allows for fine control over many aspects of the initial population, e.g. depth limits or derivation tree shape.
+Unlike with genome initialisation, there are a number of different ways to initialise a population using derivation trees.
 Currently implemented methods are detailed below.

 ##Genome